 This morning, we'll set out from London to explore some of the highlights of southern England.
 We’ll begin with a visit to the dramatic Seven Sisters Cliffs formed underneath the sea millions of years ago and now presenting a unique and fragile environment.
 We’ll take a walk along the cliff tops to enjoy views of the sea and the spectacular white chalk cliffs before continuing to the moated medieval Bodiam Castle, built during the Hundred Years’ War with France.
 After some free time for lunch here, we'll continue to Sissinghurst Castle Gardens created by the literary legend Vita Sackville-West and her diplomat husband, Harold Nicolson, and what now is one of the most famous gardens in England, exalted for its beauty and diversity.
 After all this excitement, we'll return to London in the evening for a relaxing dinner at a traditional English pub.

-Day 5: London to Bath: Kew Gardens and Highclere Castle
+Day 5: London to Bath: Highclere Castle

 Day 6: Bath